 - Invoking a Drupal menu to maintain/update taxonomy access

 For each example, we will show the Behat code, the Rundeck config, and have a recording of the examples running for demonstration.
+We will also discuss ensuring end-to-end operation of a Shibboleth/OpenLDAP Authentication chain.

 Additional configurations (for example, Jenkins) will be suggested for inspiration and discussion.